andreasm23/sgp4-2.21/answer-sheet.md

 # Introduction

 The sections below relate directly to the tasks described in the [assignment text](README.md).
 In each one, you will find a short statement requesting you to give a short answer.
 Below that statement there are a few characters, for example `NORAD_CAT_ID`.
-Replace that string with your answer.
+Replace that string, and only that string, with your answer.

 Please remember: